tuukkaviitanen/messenger/README.md

 1. Change to `/server` directory
 2. Run `npm install`
 3. Create `.env` file with required env variables
    a.
-Check out `.env.template` for reference
+Check out `.env.template` for instructions or copy the contents of `.env.dev` that are configured to be used with `docker-compose.dev.yml`.
    b.
-This requires setting up a PostgreSQL database.
-You can use easily set up a docker container with instructions [here](https://stackoverflow.com/questions/37694987/connecting-to-postgresql-in-a-docker-container-from-outside) (this of course requires setting up Docker first)
+This requires setting up PostgreSQL and Redis databases.
+This can be done easily with `docker-compose.dev.yml` in the root directory.
+This requires Docker.
+   c.
+NOTE: Use separate databases and your own secret for production.
 4. For the server to serve the client, client project needs to be built.
 Look for setup instructions below.
 5. Now you can run the application with following commands:
    a.
 Run `npm run dev` for development with automatic reloading on save.